Case Study: The Leveraged Buyout Deal of Tata & Tetley

 The purchase of Tetley was funded by a combination of equity, subscribed by Tata tea, junior loan stock subscribed by institutional investors (including the vendor institutions Mezzanine Finance, arranged by Intermediate Capital Group Plc.) and senior debt facilities arranged and underwritten by Rabobank International.

 Tata Tea created a Special Purpose Vehicle (SPV)-christened Tata Tea (Great Britain) to acquire all the properties of Tetley.
-The SPV was capitalized at 70 million pounds, of which Tata tea contributed 60 million pounds; this included 45 million pounds raised through a GDR issue.
-The US subsidiary of the company, Tata Tea Inc. had contributed the balance 10 million pounds.
+The SPV was capitalised at 70 mn pounds, of which Tata tea contributed 60 mn pounds; this included 45 mn pounds raised through a GDR issue.
+The US subsidiary of the company, Tata Tea Inc. had contributed the balance 10 mn pounds.

-The SPV leveraged the 70 million pounds equity 3.36 times to raise a debt of 235 million pounds, to finance the deal.
-The entire debt amount of 235 million pounds comprised 4 tranches (A, B, C and D) whose tenure varied from 7 years to 9.5 years, with a coupon rate of around 11% which was 424 basis points above LIBOR.
+The SPV leveraged the 70 mn pounds equity 3.36 times to raise a debt of 235 mn pounds, to finance the deal.
+The entire debt amount of 235 mn pounds comprised 4 tranches (A, B, C and D) whose tenure varied from 7 years to 9.5 years, with a coupon rate of around 11% which was 424 basis points above LIBOR.

 The Way to Go

-Some analysts felt that Tata Tea’s decision to acquire Tetley through a LBO was not all that beneficial for shareholders.
+Some analysts felt that Tata Tea’s decision to acquire Tetley through a Leveraged Buyout was not all that beneficial for shareholders.
 They pointed out that though there would be an immediate dilution of equity (after the GDR issue), Tata Tea would not earn revenues on account of this investment in the near future (as an immediate merger is not planned).
 This would lead to a dilution in earnings and also a reduction in the return on equity.
 The shareholders would, thus have to bear the burden of the investment without any immediate benefits in terms of enhanced revenues and profits.
 From the lenders point of view too there seemed to be some drawbacks.
+Because of the large amount of debt relative to the equity in the new corporation, the bonds were typically rated below the investment grade.

 Leave a Reply